viniciussoaresti/whativelearned/webdevelopment/frontend/js/js.md

 - Currying

 "Currying is an advanced technique of working with functions.
 It’s used not only in JavaScript, but in other languages as well.

-Currying is a transformation of functions that translates a function from callable as f(a, b, c) into callable as f(a)(b)(c).", [Javascript.info](https://javascript.info/currying-partials).
+It's a transformation of functions that translates a function from callable as f(a, b, c) into callable as f(a)(b)(c).", [Javascript.info](https://javascript.info/currying-partials).